Endo International Plc (ENDP) Q3 2017 Results - Earnings Call Transcript

 Paul V. Campanelli - Endo International Plc

-So on CONCERTA, yeah I mean CONCERTA that we do have an application.
+So on CONCERTA, yeah I mean CONCERTA, we do have an application.
 It is a very, very difficult product to make as everybody is aware of.
 We're not going to highlight or put visibility on it.
 At this point in time, we just don't have clarity.
 And then on V Gel, your question was?

 Andrew Finkelstein - Susquehanna Financial Group LLLP